technologiestiftung/organigramming-berlin/README.md

 # Organigramm-Tool

-**Notice: This application and the documentation is still a work in progress.**

 ## A simple organisation chart application for public service of Berlin

-This repository contains an app for creating and editing administrative organization charts in machine-readable json format and as a graphical representation in pdf format.
-The online tool was developed with the aim to provide a simple yet sufficient tool to create organisational charts to export human as well as machine readable files.
+This repository contains an app for creating and editing administrative organization charts.
+The online tool was developed to provide a simple yet sufficient way to create organisational charts and export them as both human- and machine-readable files.

 Until now, the organization charts of Berlin's administrative units are created with Excel or PowerPoint and published in pdf format.
 On the one hand, their graphical format makes them easy for people to read.
-On the other hand, this means that they cannot be read by machines or code, or can only be read inadequately.
-However, the organigrams contain a lot of valuable information and a machine-readable preparation could enable various uses and applications.
+On the other hand, they are difficult to process automatically.
+However, the organigrams contain a lot of valuable information and a machine-readable representation could enable various uses and applications.
 The json file format allows the data entered to be stored in a simple text format and made available as Open Data.
 The organizational chart tool also aims to simplify the creation of organizational charts for the Berlin administration and to bring the organizational charts into a more uniform format.

-More information and the protoype is accessible through the [ODIS website](https://odis-berlin.de/projekte/organigramme/) (only in German).
+More information and the prototype are accessible through the [ODIS website](https://odis-berlin.de/projekte/organigramme/) (only in German).

+## Export Formats

+Charts can be exported in the following formats:

+- **JSON** – the native, machine-readable source format used by the tool.
+Suitable as Open Data and for re-importing into the editor.
+Personal data can optionally be stripped before export.
+- **PDF** – a visual rendering of the chart as a print-ready PDF.
+- **PNG** – a raster image of the chart for embedding in slides, documents or web pages.
+- **SVG** – a vector image of the chart, ideal for further graphical processing.
+- **RDF (Linked Open Data)** – Available as **JSON-LD** (`.jsonld`), **Turtle** (`.ttl`) or **N-Quads** (`.nq`).
+- **Accessible HTML** – a screen-reader friendly, text-based rendering of the chart with a hierarchical heading structure, a table of contents and inline glossary explanations.
+Downloadable as a `.html` file.
+- **Accessible PDF (PDF/UA)** – a tagged PDF that follows the [Berliner Standards](https://www.berlin.de/lb/digitale-barrierefreiheit/anforderungen/berliner-standards/fuer-pdf-1493292.php) for accessible PDFs and PDF/UA-1 (ISO 14289-1), with embedded fonts, a structure tree and inline glossary explanations.

+The accessible HTML view can additionally be served directly in place of the editor by visiting the tool with `?format=html-accessible&dataurl=…` — see [URL Parameters](#url-parameters).

 ## Getting Started